georgeslabreche/opssat-smartcam/train/README.md

 python3 calc_perf.py my_model_name
 ```

-If classifications are not accurate enough then try training again using a higher epoch value. **Note that training with more epochs does not necessarily produce models with higher inference accuracies against your test data.** This is due to [overfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit): _"If you train for too long though, the model will start to overfit and learn patterns from the training data that don't generalize to the test data.
+If classifications are not accurate enough then try training again using a higher epoch value. **Training with more epochs does not necessarily produce models with higher inference accuracies against your test data.** This is due to [overfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit): _"If you train for too long though, the model will start to overfit and learn patterns from the training data that don't generalize to the test data.
 We need to strike a balance."_

 ### 2.4.
 Tools